gwestredhat/openshift-ansible-contrib/README.md

 ------

-This template deploys a RedHat Openshift Origin cluster on Azure.
+This template deploys a RedHat Openshift Enterprise cluster on Azure.